School of Community Health and Midwifery

 +44 (0) 1772 89 3788

-Lecturer at undergraduate and postgraduate levels within the College of Health and Wellbeing, with a focus on holism, patient-centred approaches and diet; an experienced medical herbalist with a history of working within the NHS and as an external clinical examiner of BSc Herbal Medicine students and a historian of medicine interested in the (herbal) remedies of the past and how history can support medical competencies on contemporary training programmes.
+Lecturer at undergraduate and postgraduate levels within the Faculty of Health and Wellbeing, with a focus on holism, patient-centred approaches and diet; an experienced medical herbalist with a history of working within the NHS and as an external clinical examiner of BSc Herbal Medicine students and a historian of medicine interested in the (herbal) remedies of the past and how history can support medical competencies on contemporary training programmes.